idshdx/Lockpost/README.md

 2. **Blockchain Verification**:
    - Evaluated using blockchain for message verification
    - Deemed unnecessarily complex for requirements
-   - Would have added significant overhead
+   - It Would have added significant overhead

 3. **HSM Integration**:
    - Considered Hardware Security Modules
-   - May be implemented in future versions
+   - It May be implemented in future versions
    - Currently unnecessary for security requirements